hashgraph/hedera-mirror-node/README.md

 To achieve this, 2 simple steps must be taken to configure the mirror node
 - Uncomment the contents of [application.yml](./application.yml) file under the root folder
-- Customize the contents accodring to your setup.
+- Customize the contents according to your setup.
 See [configurations](docs/configuration.md) for detailed descriptions of config options.

 > **_Note_** The [application.yml](./application.yml) file is referenced in the [docker-compose.yml](docker-compose.yml) and allows customized of each of the sub modules.